 But some of this confusion is semantics.
 When a Christian says, “I cannot forgive myself,” it usually means he is mistakenly holding on to guilt and shame for sins already paid for by Christ.
 He is struggling to truly accept Christ’s ransom for his soul as the lens through which he views himself.

-God didn’t excuse sin, Jesus paid the debt of sin for us.
-Christ paid the debt of sin in full with his own blood, being nailed to a cross, so that he could offer forgiveness as a gift.
-Those who receive the gift are declared sons and daughters by God, forgiven, clean, righteous.
+God didn’t excuse or dismiss your sin.
+Jesus paid the debt of sin for you—a death penalty.
+Christ paid the debt of your sin in full with His own blood, being nailed to a cross, so that He could offer you forgiveness as a gift.
+If you are willing to receive this gift, God declares you a son or daughter, forgiven, clean, righteous.